Krasko25/Obsidian-Sync/Archive/Tdiary.md

 ==February 12th, 2024==
 On February 2nd in a new set of rules for myself I stated a set of leisure periods for myself.
 For some reason there was no single day, when I have run out of these sets.
 I always end the day with a bunch of rest periods that I didn't use.
 It is a bit frustrating for me when I have to choose between going to sleep on time and using a deserved leisure time.
 I'm not sure if I should short the number of these sets, because I still think that in theory it is the right amount.

+Here we go again, gratitude:
+- I had a 90 minutes long English lesson.
+- I recreated the essay, that I wrote during the exam on Wednesday to show it to my teacher, she liked it.
+- I did my physical education homework, it is the most annoying lesson for me, so it is good that I did it on Monday.
+- I'm doing my meditation every day.
+- We have a sewer hole in our garden.
+It got filled, so I pumped the water out of it today.
+Usually my father is doing it, but I'm glad, that I was able to handle it.